viplavdhande91/CSharpLearningRepo/README.md

-1. When the derived class overrides a base class method/variable/property/event, then the new method/variable/property/event can be declared as sealed.

-2. Sealing the new method prevents the method from further overriding.
+1. Sealing the new method prevents the method from further overriding.

-3. An overridden method can be sealed by preceding the override keyword with the sealed keyword.
+2. An overridden method can be sealed by preceding the override keyword with the sealed keyword.